 School starts daily at 8:00 a.m.
-For safety reasons, students should not arrive on campus earlier than 7:30 a.m. nor stay later than 3:30 p.m. (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
+For safety reasons, students should not arrive on campus earlier than 7:40 a.m. nor stay later than 3:30 p.m. (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
 Children are not to be left unattended, so parents/guardians are to stay with their children until the supervisor arrives.
-Students are allowed into the classroom at 7:45 a.m.
+Students are allowed into the classroom at 7:40 a.m.
 Students should be on campus by 7:55 a.m. but an earlier arrival is encouraged, allowing time to unpack in the classroom and take their seats by 8:00 a.m.
-Before school students will be supervised in a designated classroom beginning at 7:30 a.m.
+The traffic line will be reduced to one lane beginning at 8:00 a.m.
+Any student getting out of their vehicle at or after 8:00 a.m. will need to go through the tardy line located at the lobby doors on the north side of the building.